 Every dog lover knows that dogs can be our closest companions.
-Research continues to show that pets bring many health benefits to their owners such as reducing stress level, improving heart health and adding a purpose to life.
-However, man’s best friend can sometimes bite.
-Aside from the pain, dog bites can cause serious injuries, nerve damage, infections and even death.
+Research shows that pets bring many health benefits to their owners, such as reducing stress levels, improving heart health, and adding a purpose to life.
+However, a man's best friend can sometimes bite.
+Aside from the pain, dog bites can cause serious injuries, nerve damage, infections, and even death.

-The thought of being bitten by a dog is terrifying, but it doesn’t mean that all dogs are dangerous.
+Being bitten by a dog is terrifying, but it doesn't mean all dogs are dangerous.
 Most dogs will never bite.
-However, any dog can bite if provoked regardless of their breed, size, age or gender.
+However, any dog can bite if provoked, regardless of breed, size, age, or gender.
 Some reasons why dogs bite includes:

-- Reaction to stress – if dogs are in a stressful situation, they may bite to defend themselves or their territory.
+- Stress reaction – dogs in a stressful situation may bite to defend themselves or their territory.

-- Scared or threatened – dogs can bite if they have been startled or threatened.
+- Scared or threatened – dogs can bite if startled or threatened.

-- Protection – dogs might bite to protect something valuable to them like their puppies, food or toys.
+- Protection – dogs might bite to protect something valuable, like their puppies, food, or toys.

-- Not feeling well – dogs can bite if they’re sick or injured and might just want to be left alone.
+- Not feeling well – dogs can bite if sick or injured and might want to be left alone.

 - Overly excited – Dogs may bite or nip during rough play if they become too excited.